286 Things to do in Greece. Where to go, what to see, what to do, best places, landmarks and attractions to visit.

 Chose one of the many islands to spend your honeymoon in Greece.
 Santorini is recommended for the romantic sunset.
-You can also get married in Greece for a memorable wedding or go beyond and find your mate here, being relaxed in a picturesque setting.
+You can also get married in Greece for a memorable wedding or you can renew your vows, while being relaxed in a picturesque setting.

 32. Check these destinations to find the one for you

 Chose one of the many islands to spend your Greece vacation.
-This Cultural Guide to the Greek Islands is a great way to find your favorite(s) one and choose the best island vacations.
+This Cultural Guide to the Greek Islands is a great way to find your favorite(s) one and choose the best island vacation.

 33. Go camping

-You ‘re on low budget?
+You adore nature or you’re on low budget?
 No problem.
 Your Greece vacation options are numerous.
 There are many camping both in the Islands and the mainland for you discover.

 34. Island Hopping